andrew-codechimp/HA-Battery-Notes/docs/index.md

 {{ states('sensor.mysensor_battery_voltage') | float(5) < 1 }}
 ```

+!!! info

+    If a template is specified then the battery percentage, even if present will be ignored when evaluating threshold and increased events.

 ## Community Contributions

 A collection of community contributions can be found on the [community contributions](./community.md) page.